Homeownership as Life Cycle Goldmine: Evidence from Macrohistory: Introduction

-Our evaluation of life cycle investment strategies begins with constructing a single household’s life cycle economic environment using stationary block bootstrap sampling.
+We draw our main conclusion of homeownership's investment value based on its life-cycle performance along the dimensions of wealth accumulation, welfare enhancement, downside risks, and wealth inequality.
+Our evaluation of life-cycle investment strategies begins with constructing a single household's life-cycle economic environment using stationary block bootstrap sampling \citep{politis1994stantionary}.
 We then backtest the exogenously defined strategies with the same simulated household life cycle.
-Specifically, for each investment strategy with pre-specified home purchase rules, a household lives twice under identical lifetime economic conditions but with different investment approaches: In the first life, it follows the home purchase strategy, while in the second life, it adopts the benchmark strategy of renting for life and investing solely in financial assets, i.e., stocks.
-This allows us to precisely assess the relative performance of the two strategies for the same household life cycle.
-To draw generalizable conclusions, we simulate 1,000,000 such households and compare different home purchase strategies with their corresponding benchmark strategies.\footnote{Each home purchase strategy imposes unique home purchase rules, and different simulated households face different economic conditions.
-Meanwhile, we ensure that total investments and consumptions during the working life are matched between homeowners and renters for head-to-head comparisons.
-Therefore, the benchmark all-equity strategy is household and home purchase strategy specific.}
+Specifically, for each investment strategy with pre-specified home purchase rules, a household lives several times under identical lifetime economic conditions but with different investment approaches.
+In the first life, it follows the home purchase strategy and has access to both the housing market and the liquid financial assets.
+In each of the following lives, it adopts one of the benchmark renter strategies, rents for life, and invests only in liquid financial assets.
+We match the homeowner's saving rate after fixed costs with the corresponding renter's.
+Our setup allows us to assess the relative performance of the two strategies for the same household life cycle, differing only in housing portfolio choice.
+To draw generalizable conclusions, we simulate 1,000,000 such households and compare different home purchase strategies with their corresponding saving-rate-matched renter benchmarks.